Off-leash areas - proposed changes and new locations

-The City of Calgary Parks is constantly working to increase and improve off-leash areas in parks for citizens and their dogs to enjoy.
+The City of Calgary Parks provides over 150 public off-leash areas for Calgarians and their dogs to enjoy.

 In 2011, the Off-leash Area Management Plan was developed to provide The City of Calgary with consistent, city-wide guidelines for operating off-leash areas.

-Before additional off-leash areas and site changes can be implemented, public consultation needs to occur.
-Below are the off-leash areas currently under review for changes or new implementation.
+Below is information about the off-leash areas currently under review for changes or new implementation.

 The City of Calgary has received multiple requests for off-leash space in NW communities, including Evanston.
 An analysis of available spaces in those communities was completed, and an area in Evanston was identified as a potentially suitable location.